SreeAditya-Dev/Face-Detection-Door-Control/README.md

-Here's a detailed and informative README file template for your project:

----

 # Face Detection Door Control: Automating Entry with Python and Arduino
 *A smart, contactless, and efficient door control system that uses face detection and automation technology.*